About

-The Melody Project was founded by three freshmen at the Chapin School, driven by a shared passion for music and a desire to address the loneliness often experienced by senior citizens.
-Each having over 10 years of musical experience, the students set out to make a difference by offering musical sessions to isolated seniors.
-After seeing the profound joy expressed by the residents upon interaction with their younger counterparts, they recognized the potential to scale their initiative.
+The Melody Project was founded by three students at the Chapin School, united by a desire to address the loneliness often experienced by senior citizens.
+Each having over 10 years of musical experience, they set out to make a difference by offering musical sessions to isolated seniors.
 Thus, The Melody Project was born—a movement dedicated to using the power of music to uplift and connect people across generations.

 -